diagrams/diagrams-doc/manual/diagrams-manual.rst

 makes no difference, only its *direction* is taken into account.
 (To place diagrams at a certain fixed distance from each other, see `cat'`.)
-As can also be seen, the local origin of the new, combined diagram is at the point of tangency between the two subdiagrams.
+As can also be seen, the local origin of the new, combined diagram is the same as the local origin of the first diagram.
+(This makes `beside v` associative, so diagrams under `beside v` form a semigroup---but *not* a monoid, since there is no identity element. `mempty` is a right but not a left identity for `beside v`.)

-To place diagrams next to each other while leaving the local origin of the combined diagram in the same place as the local origin of the first subdiagram, use `append` instead of `beside`:
+In older versions of ``diagrams``, the local origin of the combined diagram was at the point of tangency between the two diagrams.
+To recover the old behavior, simply perform an alignment on the first in the same direction before combining (see `Alignment`_):

 .. class:: dia-lhs

 ::

-> example = append (20,30) (circle 1 # fc orange) (circle 1.5 # fc purple)
+> example = beside (20,30) (circle 1   # fc orange # align (20,30))
+>                          (circle 1.5 # fc purple)
 >           # showOrigin

 Since placing diagrams next to one another horizontally and vertically